When it comes to credit, APR is really important. From what it stands for to how it works, we’ve explained everything you need to know.

 More often than not, the APR is also referred to as the interest rate.
-While they can be used to mean the same thing, the APR can include other costs, like broker or arrangement fees (if it’s a loan).
+While they can be used to mean the same thing, the APR can include other costs, like broker or arrangement fees.

 What’s an example of APR?